 “During one scene, we had the two cameras on shoulder rigs in a very tight kitchen.
 The scene would have never happened if not for the Blackmagic Cinema Camera.
 There was so much movement that a DSLR would have sacrificed quality and any other camera would have been unwieldy and sacrificed movement,” said Kanen.
 “The Blackmagic Cinema Camera feels like a DLSR but shoots like a professional cinema camera.
 And it’s so intuitive that I was able to take over shooting one day.
 It provided us with the freedom to experiment with shots, let us achieve the look and feel that we wanted and allowed us to make the movie we wanted to make.”

-While the film is still in the final editing and finishing stages, Blackmagic Design’s DaVinci Resolve will be used for color grading.
+While the film is still in the final editing and finishing stages, Blackmagic Design’s DaVinci Resolve, the world’s most advanced color correction tool, will be used for color grading.